awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 There is a maximum number of accounts that you can have in an organization\.
 Deleted or closed accounts continue to count against this quota\.

 An invitation to join counts against the maximum number of accounts in your organization\.
-The count is returned if the invited account declines, the master account cancels the invitation, or the invitation expires\.
+The count is returned if the invited account declines, the management account cancels the invitation, or the invitation expires\.
 + Before you close or delete an AWS account, [remove it from your organization](orgs_manage_accounts_remove.md) so that it doesn't continue to count against your quota\.
 + See [Maximum and minimum values](orgs_reference_limits.md#min-max-values) for information about how to request a quota increase\.